 Using the knowledge above, we can now create a WordPress template.
 WordPress and our infrastructure require the following parameters:

-• AMI: The base image to use for our server.
-I’ve set a default below to an AWS Ubuntu image.
+- AMI: the base image for our server.
+I’ve set the default below to an AWS Ubuntu image.

-• ApacheAdminEmailAddress: Apache asks for an admin email address.
+- ApacheAdminEmailAddress: Apache requires an admin email address.

-• InstanceType: The EC2 isntance type, such as t2.micro.
+- InstanceType: the EC2 instance type, such as

-• KeyName: A premade AWS key that you can use to SSH into the server.
+t2.micro. - KeyName: a pre-made AWS key that you can use to SSH into the server.

-• MySQL WordPress Database Parameters: The DB name, username, and password for the instance.
+- MySQL WordPress database parameters: the database name, username, and password for the instance.

-• Subnet and VPC: Where to put your instance.
-Find these in Networking –> VPC.
+- Subnet and VPC: where to put your instance.
+Find these under Networking → VPC.

 First, here’s the template without the Parameters and UserData sections.